nine7nine/Gnome_Packages-pkgbuild/README.md

 This build of mutter pulls in the performance and mutter-rounded patches.
 Later I will adjust the defaults to match my own tastes / configuration.

 NOTE: as of Gnome-43, this mutter package only supports x11. full stop.
+Wayland support is broken.

 ## Gnome-Terminal-Lefty:

- - This package adds transparency to the terminal
  - This package contains a patch to move the scrollbar to the left-side (for left-handed Stylus/Tablet users.

+NOTE: Transparency patch is disabled.
+I use Mutter-Rounded to create transparency/blur for Gnome-Terminal (and other apps).

 no support provided, as these are for my own personal use.